An overview of new measurements of flow, chirality, and vorticity from STAR experiment: Flow and Fluctuations

-Figure \ref{f4} shows the $\rho(v_n^2,[p_T])$ for n = 2, 3 in Au+Au collisions at $\sqrt{s_{NN}}=$ 200 GeV and U+U collisions at $\sqrt{s_{NN}}=$ 193 GeV as a function of the charged-particle multiplicity using standard method \cite{vnpt4}.
-The sign-change of $\rho(v_2^2,[p_T])$ in U+U collisions is observed towards central collisions, whereas the result from Au+Au collisions is positive throughout. $\rho(v_3^2,[p_T])$, which is expected to be fluctuation driven, is almost identical between Au+Au and U+U collision systems across the whole centrality range.
+The sign-change of Pearson correlation coefficient $\rho(v_2^2,[p_T])$ in U+U collisions is observed towards central collisions, whereas the result from Au+Au collisions is positive throughout. $\rho(v_3^2,[p_T])$, which is expected to be fluctuation driven, is almost identical between Au+Au and U+U collision systems across the whole centrality range.
 The comparison of $\rho(v_2^2,[p_T])$ with state-of-the-art hydrodynamic calculations shows hierarchical trends, and suggests the most striking signature of nuclear deformation $\beta_2$ of $^{238}$U to be around 0.3, observed for the first time in high-energy nuclear experiments so far.
-Moreover, to further constrain the initial conditions and transport properities in hydrodynamic evolution, the LHC experiments \cite{vnpt1,vnpt2,vnpt3} and phenomenological studies \cite{GG1,BS,vnpt4,vnpt5} have also reported the studies of the $\rho(v_n^2,[p_T])$.
+Moreover, to further constrain the initial conditions and transport properities in hydrodynamic evolution, the experiments at the LHC \cite{vnpt1,vnpt2,vnpt3} and phenomenological studies \cite{GG1,BS,vnpt4,vnpt5} have also reported the studies of the $\rho(v_n^2,[p_T])$.
+In future, such calculations also could be conducted in the Ru+Ru and Zr+Zr collisions, since the final state effects are totally canceled \cite{ratiosI}.